-Other operating expenses include professional fees and various other expenses necessary to operate our business.
-Other operating expenses for each of the three month periods ended March 31, 2015 and 2014 were approximately \$0.8 million.
-Our expense ratio, which represents our management fees and other operating expenses as a percentage of our average shareholders'
+Other operating expenses include professional fees and various other expenses incurred in connection with the operation of our business.
+Other operating expenses for each of the three month periods ended June 30, 2015 and 2014 were approximately \$0.7 million and \$0.8 million.
+Our expense ratio, which represents our management fees and other operating expenses as a percentage of our average shareholders' equity was 3.1% on an annualized basis for each of the three month periods ended June 30, 2014.